 Under no circumstances can the driver of a private hire vehicle accept a fare by any other means and shall be guilty of an offence if doing so.
 This applies even if the driver also holds a dual license.

-The following can identify a Corby Borough Council licensed private hire vehicle:
+The following can identify a North Northamptonshire Council licensed private hire vehicle:

 - A yellow plate affixed to the rear of the vehicle, stating the registration number of the vehicle, the make model and colour, the licence number, the expiry date and the maximum number of passengers permitted to be carried at any one time.